SamuelEarl/samuelearl/src/routes/blog/domains-and-hosting/create-redirect-for-www-on-cloudflare/+page.svelte.md

+# How to create a redirect for `www` on Cloudflare

 When you host a site on Cloudflare it is a good idea to create a redirect from `www` to your main domain.

 If you don't have a `www` redirect in the Cloudflare DNS records, then you will see this alert: Add an A, AAAA, or CNAME record for www so that www.mysite.com will resolve.